 As mentioned in the introduction, 23% of new hires leave their new company within a year, often due to a lack of communication.

 This has a direct effect on hiring costs for companies.
 According to the study above, the cost of replacing an employee would be between 100% and 300% of the annual salary of the departed employee, depending on the position held.

 But there are ways to reduce turnover and prevent employees from leaving the company before the end of their probation period.

-One of the solutions is to welcome them into the company through a well-organized onboarding process once recruitment is complete.
+One of the solutions is to welcome them into the company through a well-organised onboarding process once recruitment is complete.

 Today, the problem is that ¼ of companies say they do not have a clear onboarding program.
-Once the recruitment of employees is complete, they are often not followed up.
-Or they do not have an initial training that would allow them to integrate well into their new company.
+Once the recruitment of employees is complete, they are frequently not followed up.
+Or they do not have initial training that would allow them to integrate well into their new company.